wlittler/HTMLIntroductory/syllabus/02 What is CSS.md

 ## Syntax

 Here is a example showing of a CSS rule, it is a rule applied to a p element.
-Pay close attention to the basic anatomy of this rule because one the common mistakes we make is forgetting to close on of the brackets, missing a semicolon, or a colon.
+Pay close attention to the basic anatomy of this rule because one of the common mistakes we make is forgetting to close on of the brackets, missing a semicolon, or a colon.

 ![CSS rule anatomy](/images/css-rule.jpg)